San Miguel Holdings Corp.

 The project also includes a 23-kilometer, six-lane highway from San Jose del Monte, Bulacan traversing the municipalities of Sta.
 Maria, Bocaue, Pandi; and will connect to the NLEX.

 San Miguel Corp. also owns the Caticlan Airport concession-holder TransAire Development Holdings Corporation, which is currently overseeing the modernization of the airport.
-Long-term expansion projects involve the construction of a bigger airport passenger terminal, extension of the existing runway from 950 meters to 2,100 meters, improvement of the road network and upgrading of airport facilities and air traffic control aids.
+Long-term expansion projects involve the construction of a bigger airport passenger terminal,

 The runway has been extended up to 1.8km, while the new apron and taxiway are almost complete.
 Construction of the new passenger terminal building is also underway.